 Is there anything I can’t eat?

-You’re still free to eat whatever your want.
+You’re still free to eat whatever you want.
 However, food containing a high amount of saturated fat and refined sugar should be avoided as much as possible.

 This means you can certainly still have that steak or fried chicken now and then, or a nice bit of your favorite chocolate.
-But these should be something you do from only time to time.
+But these should be something you do from only from time to time.

 It might be hard to adjust to these changes and the absence of these treats at first.
 Willpower and some smart shopping can help here.
 Try snacking on wholegrain bread dipped in oil, or eating a nut and seed mix.
 Instead of having ice cream or sugary puddings for dessert, try having plenty of fresh fruit to hand.
-Or at least opt for a low-fat yogurt.
-These will certainly stave off any cravings your might have at the start, and help you adjust to your healthier diet.
+Or at least opt for low-fat yogurt.
+These will certainly stave off any cravings you might have at the start, and help you adjust to your healthier diet.

 Instead of spreading high saturated fat butter on your bread, simply dip it in some olive oil.
 You can even mix it with some tangy balsamic vinegar.
 However, if you would still rather spread something on your bread, try and olive oil-infused margarine, hummus (a paste made from chickpeas), or tahini (a paste made from sesame seeds).

 After a time, you’ll be looking forward to your indulgent treats.
 But you might find you’re not missing them nearly as much as you thought you would.